Dredging Corporation of India reports major surge in revenues amid growing maritime demand

 TAGS

-In an unprecedented financial success, the Dredging Corporation of India Limited (DCIL) has reported stellar financial performance during its 48th Annual General Meeting (AGM) held on September 27, 2024.
+In an unprecedented financial success, the Dredging Corporation of Limited (DCIL) has reported stellar financial performance during its 48th Annual General Meeting (AGM) held on September 27, 2024.
 With the ever-expanding maritime sector in India and growing demand for deeper ports, DCIL is primed for robust growth in the coming years.
 The state-owned company, which was strategically disinvested by the Government of India in 2019, has now charted a path toward continued operational excellence and revenue growth.

 DCIL’s turnover has soared to ₹945 crore, with profits after tax (PAT) registering a significant uptick at ₹35.55 crore.
 Riding on a robust order book and growing demand for dredging services across India’s ports, the company projects even stronger growth for the financial year 2024-25, anticipating revenues of ₹1,843 crore and a PAT of ₹161 crore.
 These positive figures are driven by enhanced operational efficiencies, strategic contracts, and investments in the dredging fleet.